USS United States (1797): Squadron duty

 United States remained in the vicinity of Peru and her duty there was mostly uneventful.
 In the autumn of 1825, Hull placed Lieutenant John Percival in command of Dolphin and tasked him with searching for mutineers from the American whaling ship Globe.
 Percival found only two of the mutineers but discovered an uncharted island that he named "Hull's Island"; now known as Îles Maria.
 Percival continued on to Hawaii and reportedly caused discontent with the tribal chiefs and missionaries.
 Hull placed Thomas ap Catesby Jones in command of Peacock and dispatched him to Hawaii to ascertain the behavior of Percival.
 However, upon Jones' arrival, Percival had already departed.
 With Hull's tour of duty now expired, United States departed from Callao on 16 December 1826 and arrived at the New York Navy Yard on 24 April 1827.

 She put into the Philadelphia Navy Yard in 1828 for extensive repairs and remained there until 1830 when she was placed in reserve at the New York Navy Yard.
 The frigate remained at New York through 1832 and was thoroughly modernized.

 On 3 July 1832, she sailed under Capt.
 J. B. Nicholson to join Commodore Patterson's squadron in the Mediterranean, returning to New York 11 December 1834.

 From 1836 to 1838, under Capt.
-J. Wilkinson, the United States was again in the Mediterranean, and from 1839 to 1840 she was in the Home Squadron under Captain Lawrence Kearney.
+J. Wilkinson, United States was again in the Mediterranean, and from 1839 to 1840 she was in the Home Squadron under Captain Lawrence Kearney.